Donor Profile

 By region

-North Africa and SSA: The German government's new development approach across the African continent focuses on fostering private investment, good governance, and advocating for a concerted EU-Africa Policy at the EU level.
+North Africa and SSA: The German government's development approach across the African continent focuses on promoting economic development and the creation of jobs, digitalization, climate mitigation, and participation of women.

-Asia: Even though the SSA and MENA regions are priorities for the BMZ, Germany allocates the largest shares of its bilateral ODA to Asia (27%).
-In Asia, the BMZ works mostly with regionally influential MICs including China, India, Indonesia, and Vietnam.
+Asia: Even though the SSA and MENA regions are priorities for the BMZ, Germany allocates the largest shares of its bilateral ODA to Asia.
+In Asia, the BMZ works mostly with regionally influential MICs including Indonesia, China, India, and Viet Nam.
 The BMZ’s work in these countries seeks to address global issues such as climate change by leveraging their large populations, economic strength, and wealth of resources such as tropical forests, biodiversity, and commodities.

 Budget

 Germany’s ODA is sourced from the budgets of different ministries.
-The largest share of ODA comes from the BMZ: 47% in 2020, the latest year for which total ODA data is available from the BMZ.
-The AA, which manages most of the funding for humanitarian assistance and UN peace missions, accounts for 14% of ODA overall.
-Another 6% is raised the KfW on capital markets.
+The largest share of ODA comes from the BMZ, totaling 41% in 2022, the latest year for which total ODA data is available from the BMZ.
+The AA, which manages most of the funding for humanitarian assistance and UN peace missions, accounts for 15% of ODA.
+Another 10% is the ODA- eligible share of Germany's EU budget, 4% is raised from the BMG, by the KfW on capital markets, and 2% is sourced from the BMG.

-The BMZ’s budget (see table) is composed of different budget envelopes, including:
+The BMZ’s budget is composed of different budget envelopes, including:

 • The ‘Bilateral development cooperation’ envelope includes budget lines for major regions and is broken down by annual allocations to specific country programs;